France outlines tough new anti-terrorism law

 Prime Minister Edouard Philippe argued it struck the "right balance" between respecting freedoms and reinforcing security.

-"We want to guarantee security and we want to do so while respecting the law and the constitution ... and we cannot stop living our lives," he told TF1 on Wednesday.
+"We want to guarantee security and we want to do so while respecting the law and the constitution," he told French news channel TF1 on Wednesday.

-French authorities have launched a review of gun ownership after it emerged that the driver of the car on the Champs-Elysees had been legally allowed to possess firearms despite being on an extremist watchlist since 2015.

-Interior Minister Gerard Collomb, who retained his job in Wednesday's reshuffle, said the attack was a timely response to those questioning the necessity of the new law.
+Interior Minister Gerard Collomb, who retained his job in Wednesday's government reshuffle, said the Champs-Elysees attack was a timely response to those questioning the necessity of the new law.

 "You can see that the state of France today necessitates it," Collomb said, speaking on Monday.
-"If we want to effectively ensure the security of our citizens, we must be able to take a certain number of measures," he added.
+"If we want to effectively ensure the security of our citizens, we must be able to take a certain number of measures."

-Since the large-scale Paris attacks in November 2015 and last year's Nice truck attack, which were both claimed by the Islamic State group, attacks have mainly been smaller and aimed at the security forces.
+Since the large-scale attacks in Paris in 2015 and in Nice the following year, which were both claimed by the Islamic State group, France has seen a series of smaller militant assaults, mostly aimed at security forces.

 A known extremist shot dead a policeman on the Champs-Elysees in April, just days before the first round of the presidential election.